Lotfullah21/HTML-CSS/CSS/14-grid/02-explicit-grid/README.md

 The first two rows will have the height specified earlier, but remaining ones will get what their values are.

-We can have specific height for all of them as well, lets say we want `55px 20px 40px 70px 40px;` for each of the rows respectively, just add them.

 <figure>
 <img src="../assets/temp-rows.png" alt="explicit grid layout" height="320" width="720" />
 <figcaption>Explicit grid layout</figcaption>